jensoto/MPS-DataAnalytics/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jensoto&theme=holi&layout=compact)

 ## Overview
+The Master of Professional Studies (MPS) in Data Analytics at Penn State University is a graduate program designed to equip students with the technical, analytical, and decision-making skills to manage and interpret complex data.
+Offered through Penn State’s World Campus and the College of Information Sciences and Technology (IST), the program focuses on real-world applications of data analytics across various industries.

+**Key Features of the Program:**
+- Interdisciplinary Approach – Covers data science, machine learning, databases, data visualization, and decision analytics.
+- Hands-on Experience – Includes practical projects, case studies, and a capstone project.
+- Industry-Relevant Skills – Focuses on Python, SQL, Tableau, cloud computing, predictive modeling, and data mining.
+- Capstone Course – A final project that integrates the knowledge and skills learned throughout the program.

-This repository contains coursework and projects completed during my Master of Professional Studies in Data Analytics at Penn State University.
+This repository contains coursework and projects completed during my graduate program.
 The courses span various topics such as data collection, cleaning, databases, predictive analytics, and data-driven decision-making.

 ## Course List